validatorjs/validator.js/README.md

     4. Add changes to README.md if needed
 4. Commit changes to your own branch
 5. **Make sure** you merge the latest from "upstream" and resolve conflicts if there is any
+6. Repeat step 3(3) above
-6. Push your work back up to your fork
+7. Push your work back up to your fork
-7. Submit a Pull request so that we can review your changes
+8. Submit a Pull request so that we can review your changes

 ## Tests